AleksandarBayrev/general-linux-fixes/Arch-After-Install.md

+# If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`

 # Install AppIndicator if you are running GNOME

 # If icons are missing check the .desktop file in /etc/xdg/autostart and remove NotShowIn line